aditya-p-git/myPlace/README.md

        Hit this API by GET request (authentication token received while Login shall also be attached)

        Response - All blogs pertenaning to a particular user can be received.

+      iii) To post blogs of a particular user - https://myblogplace.herokuapp.com/api/blogs/

+      Hit this API by sending a POST request with 'text' 'email' and 'password', url-encoded in Body. (authentication token received while Login shall also be attached)

+       Response - All blogs pertenaning to a particular user can be received.